Today I’m excited to show you how my Mom and I sewed drapes for my master bedroom, with an easy DIY back tab curtain tutorial.

 Here is a close up of one of the tabs:

 With the tabs affixed, we just slid the curtain rod through the tabs.
 I worried back tab curtains would stick and not open smoothly, but my fears were unfounded.
 These curtains actually function better than curtains on rings, plus they look more polished.
 The tabs result in soft pleats which control the drape of the fabric.
 I used to spend forever fussing with the office curtains in the townhouse, which Hubby would close nightly and fling open with wild abandon every morning.
 I would then adjust the drape, pulling and fluffing the top so it would drape just so.
 When Hubby flings these open they fall perfectly.
 I wonder how many hours I’ll save annually, thanks to these curtains.
 It’s embarrassing to think about it.

 How to control the style and drape of back tab curtains

-There are different tutorials for back tab curtains, some of which propose a different construction or placement of the tabs.
+There are different variations of this DIY back tab curtain tutorial, some of which propose a different construction or placement of the tabs.
 Little changes in the construction will change the drape and look of back tab curtains, so here’s a brief explanation of what we did.
 First, we sewed the tabs very close to the top of the curtain, which creates a cleaner, more modern look than when the tabs are placed lower, which creates a soft ruffling at the top – the choice is up to you entirely.
 As mentioned, the number of tabs is optional and will control the number of pleats.
 Other folks use ribbon for the tabs, but using this fabric created a stiffer back tab, which holds its shape really well – I recommend taking the time to make tabs.

 I think the white and teal fabric looks great against the white walls, and the white curtain rod does a good job of letting the curtain steal the show – without being too skimpy.